Kristian Álvarez

-Kristian Omar Álvarez Núñez (born 20 April 1992) is a Mexican professional footballer who last played as centre-back for Spanish club Salamanca UDS.
+Kristian Omar Álvarez Nuño (born 20 April 1992) is a Mexican professional footballer who plays as centre-back.

 Club career

-Guadalajara

-Álvarez was born in Zapotlanejo, Jalisco, Mexico.
+Kristian Álvarez was born in Zapotlanejo, Jalisco'.
 He was one of the young promises of the Club Deportivo Guadalajara.
 He was already captain of the Chivas sub-17 team.
 On 23 April 2011 he made his professional debut against Cruz Azul in a 1–1 draw.
 Jose Luis Real has described Alvarez as very talented, strong, great at marking and sweeping, having bravery and aggression to rush out and deal with any unexpected goal threats.

-Santos Laguna

 On June 10, 2015, it was officially announced Kristian Alvarez would join Santos Laguna on loan.

-Veracruz

 Alvarez joined Veracruz on a one-year loan.

 International career

 In the 2009 FIFA U-17 World Cup he was the captain on the Mexico U-17 team.
 Right-back Kristian Alvarez opened for Mexico with an amazing long-range lob.
 Diego De Buen scores a brilliant volley to also score in the 3–0 win over Canada.

 Kristian Alvarez scored twice to help Mexico beat Guatemala 3-0 and reach the 2009 U-17 World Cup.